yunpeng-shi/MPLS/README.md

 "Message Passing Least Squares Framework and Its Applications in Rotation Synchronization", Yunpeng Shi and Gilad Lerman, ICML 2020.

 ## Usage
 Download matlab files to the same directory.
+Run the following demo code.
 ```
-Run Demo_MPLS.m and Demo_CEMP.m.
+Demo_MPLS.m
 ```